 How do you get rid of hazardous waste?

 Prevention is the key here.
 Work on reducing your consumption of hazardous items if possible.
 For example, household chemicals like bleach can be replaced with more environmentally friendly alternatives, such as vinegar, lemon juice or sunshine.
 That being said, some hazardous materials are unavoidable for a lot of people, such as those related to car maintenance.

 Hazardous waste should be collected and brought to household hazardous waste depots or drop-off events organized by your municipality.
 Usually municipalities don’t charge residents for this service, since they have an interest in keeping these kinds of materials out of their landfills.
 Check with your municipality for information about hazardous waste depots and hazardous waste collection events.
 Your municipality will likely also have a comprehensive list of what it considers hazardous.

-Mary Katherine Glen graduated from the University of Guelph with a degree in Environmental Governance and is now enrolled in a post-graduate certificate program in waste management at Fleming College.
+Mary Katherine Glen graduated from the University of Guelph with a degree in Environmental Governance and now attends Fleming College for a post-graduate certificate program in waste management.